Hand Alphabet

 An image of two hands and forearms reaching forward in a black space.
 The hands are overlaid with technical schematics of the computer application that will control their movements in virtual space.

-A Virtual Tool for Hand Movement Training
+A Virtual Tool for Training Hand Movement

 Look for more on this exciting project soon!